peteamiri/Tutorials/SalesForce/CertNote2.md

 Apex: programming language (like ruby)
 Visualforce (like Ruby on Rails) is a complete framework for creating such user interfaces, enabling any kind of interface design and interaction to be built and delivered entirely in the cloud.
 The user interfaces you build with Visualforce can extend the standard Force.com platform look and feel, or replace it with a completely unique style and set of sophisticated interactions.
 Because Visualforce markup is ultimately rendered into HTML, designers can use Visualforce tags alongside standard HTML, JavaScript, Flash, or any other code that can execute within an HTML page on the platform.
 And that's only the beginning: you can also use Visualforce pages to combine data from multiple Force.com platform objects, or blend data from Web services into your applications

-Sites enables you to create public websites and applications that are directly integrated with your Salesforce organization—without requiring users to log in with a username and password.
+Sites enables you to create public websites and applications that are directly integrated with your SalesForce organization—without requiring users to log in with a username and password.
 You can publicly expose any information stored in your organization through pages that match the look and feel of your company's brand.
 Because these sites are built and hosted on the Force.com platform servers, there are no data integration issues.
 And because sites are built with Visualforce pages on the platform, data validation on collected information is performed automatically.

 Users with the "Manage Users" permission enabled on their profile (under Administrative permissions) are considered administrators.
 Logo’s and pictures must be under Documents tab to be uploaded.